-- 20 The design optimization performed in this study will in all cases be based on output from time domain simulations of finite element models.
+The design optimization performed in this study will in all cases be based on output from time-domain simulations of finite element models.
 These have been implemented in an in-house, MATLAB finite element code as assembled Timoschenko beam elements with 6 degrees of freedom at each end of each element.
 The analysis is based on Newmark integration and uses a consistent mass matrix and a Rayleigh damping matrix with mass and stiffness proportionality scaled according to the first two eigenmodes.
-A typical finite element, including variables, is shown in the left panel of Fig. 5 and a more general representation - 25 of the OWT system is shown in the right panel of Fig. 5.
+A typical finite element, including variables, is shown in Fig. 5a and a more general representation of the OWT system is shown in Fig. 5b.